HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 - Check ID and collect any fee from applicants.
 - Use a paper roster provided to you by your VEC to track payment and ID check or download an applicant list from ExamTools and add columns for both.
 Defer to your VEC for direction.
 - Confirm any CSCE and add credit.
-- Confirm any exisiting license (current or expired).
+- Confirm any existing license (current or expired).

 ## Start Exam:

-- SM should Start the session in ET.
-This button is located in the upper right corner of the session.
+- SM click the **Start Session** button located in the upper right corner of the session.
 Only the owner and co-owners can see it.

 ## To Test with Paper: